locationtech/geomesa/docs/user/jobs.rst

 ============

-This project (``geomesa-accumulo/geomesa-accumulo-jobs`` in the source distribution) contains Map-Reduce and Scalding jobs for maintaining GeoMesa Accumulo.
+This project (``geomesa-accumulo/geomesa-accumulo-jobs`` in the source distribution) contains Map-Reduce jobs for maintaining GeoMesa Accumulo.

 Building Instructions
 ---------------------